 - Gross Sales = $210

 Patrick Inc. is a shoe store.
 You are required to calculate the gross sales from the below details:

-Invoice 490 – The net sales after the return of goods was $45. $5 of goods was returned.
+Invoice 490 – The net sales after the return of goods was $45. $5 of goods were returned.

 Invoice 491 – A shoe had a small defect.
 After the allowance given, the total amount paid by the customer was $60.
 An allowance of $10 was given to the customer for the defect.

-First, we will calculate gross sales for each invoice we’ll calculate the total gross sales.
+First, we will calculate gross sales for each invoice.
+Then we’ll calculate the total gross sales.